To learn more about my research, visit http://jeffreyhjackson.blogspot.com/.

 I teach a wide range of courses in European history and in the history of Western culture, including ones that encourage students to look for the connections between different countries and societies.
 I believe that no part of human experience is off-limits for the historian’s study.
 Therefore, I try to bring an array of stories, documents, and resources to my classroom in order to give students a deep sense of what it was like for people to live at a particular moment in time, including music, literature, film, art, and other kinds of sources.
 As a result, I encourage my students to get outside their own heads and into the minds of other people who lived in the past.

 My courses often include surveys of nineteenth and twentieth century Europe, the comparative history of Fascism and Nazism, Europe since 1945, historical methodology, and history of natural disasters.
 I have also taught about the history of Paris.

-My most recent book, titled Paris Under Water: How the City of Light Survived the Great Flood of 1910 (Palgrave Macmillan, 2010), tells the largely forgotten story of one of the city’s greatest disasters.
+My most recent monograph, titled Paris Under Water: How the City of Light Survived the Great Flood of 1910 (Palgrave Macmillan, 2010), tells the largely forgotten story of one of the city’s greatest disasters.